Immunology-Oncology

 Prospects

-The development of the Immunology-Oncology Research Axis is being organized around the Centre of Excellence for Cellular Therapy, which is due to open in spring of 2010.
-This technical wherewithal, the only one of its kind in Quebec, will enable investigators to conduct leading-edge research on hematopoietic stem cells, the immune system and cancer.
+The development of the Immunology-Oncology Research Axis is being organized around the Centre of Excellence for Cellular Therapy, which complies with industry standards of good manufacturing practice (commonly known as cGMP).
+This unique platform in Canada allows axis researchers to conduct leading-edge research on hematopoietic stem cells, the immune system and cancer.
 It will have a major clinical impact, particularly on the establishment of a fellowship program.

 University Affiliations